boazbk/crypto/lec_13_handshake.md

 If you have a public key, a natural approach is to take the encryption-based protocol and simply skip the first step since Bob already knows the public key $e$ of Alice.
 This is basically what happened in the SSL V3.0 protocol.
-However, as was shown by Bleichenbacher in 1998, it turned out this is suseptible to the following attack:
+However, as was [shown by Bleichenbacher in 1998](http://archiv.infsec.ethz.ch/education/fs08/secsem/bleichenbacher98.pdf), it turns out this is susceptible to the following attack:

 * The adversary listens in on a conversation, and in particular observes $c=E_e(k)$ where $k$ is the private key.

 * The adversary then starts many connections with the server with ciphertexts related to $c$, and observes whether they succeed or fail (and in what way they fail, if they do).
 It turns out that based on this information, the adversary would be able to recover the key $k$.

-The particular details of the attack are somewhat messy, but the general notion is that part of the ciphertext is the RSA function value $y = x^e \pmod{m}$, and recovering $x$ will result in recovering the key $k$.
-Now, the version of RSA (known as PKCS $\sharp$ V1.5) used in that protocol required the value $x$ to have a particular format, with the top two bytes having a certain form.
+Specifically, the version of RSA (known as PKCS $\sharp$ V1.5) used in the SSL V3.0 protocol requires the value $x$ to have a particular format, with the top two bytes having a certain form.
-If in the course of a protocol, a server decryped $y$ to get a value $x$ not of this form then it would send an error message and halt the connection.
+If in the course of the protocol, a server decrypts $y$ and gets a value $x$ not of this form then it would send an error message and halt the connection.
-Therefore, the server basically supplied to any party an oracle that on input $y$ outputs $1$ iff $y^{d} \pmod{m}$ has this form, where $d = e^{-1} \pmod|\Z^*_m|$ is the secret decryption key.
+While the designers of SSL V3.0 might not have thought of it that way, this amounts to saying that an SSL V3.0 server supplies to any party an oracle that on input $y$ outputs $1$ iff $y^{d} \pmod{m}$ has this form, where $d = e^{-1} \pmod|\Z^*_m|$ is the secret decryption key.
 It turned out that one can use such an oracle to invert the RSA function.
 For a result of a similar flavor, see the (1/2 page) proof of Theorem 11.31 (page 418) in KL, where they show that an oracle that given $y$ outputs the least significant bit of $y^d \pmod{m}$ allows to invert the RSA function.[^hardcore]

 [^hardcore]: The first attack of this flavor was given in the  1982 paper of Goldwasser, Micali, and Tong.
 Interestingly, this notion of "hardcore bits" has been used for both practical _attacks_ against cryptosystems as well as theoretical (and sometimes practical) _constructions_ of other cryptosystems.

-For this reason, new versions of the SSL used a different variant of RSA known as PKCS $\sharp$1 V2.0 which satisfies (under assumptions) _chosen ciphertext security (CCA)_ and in particular such oracles cannnot be used to break the encryption.
+For this reason, new versions of the SSL used a different variant of RSA known as PKCS $\sharp$1 V2.0 which satisfies (under assumptions) _chosen ciphertext security (CCA)_ and in particular such oracles cannot be used to break the encryption.
 (Nonetheless,  there are still some implementation issues that allowed to perform some attacks, see the note in KL page 425 on Manfer's attack.)

 ## Chosen ciphertext attack security for public key cryptography

 The concept of chosen ciphertext attack security makes perfect sense for _public key_ encryption as well.
 It is defined in the same way as it was in the private key setting:

+> # {.definition title="CCA secure public key encryption" #CCSpubdef}
-__Definition:__ A public key encryption scheme $(G,E,D)$ is _chosen ciphertext attack (CCA) secure_ if every efficient Mallory wins in the following game with probability at most $1/2+ negl(n)$:
+A public key encryption scheme $(G,E,D)$ is _chosen ciphertext attack (CCA) secure_ if every efficient Mallory wins in the following game with probability at most $1/2+ negl(n)$:
+>
 * The keys $(e,d)$ are generated via $G(1^n)$, and Mallory  gets the public encryption key $e$ and $1^n$.
+>
 * For $poly(n)$ rounds, Mallory gets access to the function $c \mapsto D_d(c)$.
 (She doesn't need access to $m \mapsto E_e(m)$ since she already knows $e$.)
+>
 * Mallory chooses a pair of messages $\{ m_0,m_1 \}$, a secret $b$ is chosen at random in $\{0,1\}$, and Mallory gets $c^* = E_e(m_b)$.
 (Note that she of course does _not_ get the randmoness used to generate this challenge encryption.)
+>
 * Mallory now gets another $poly(n)$ rounds of access to the function  $c \mapsto D_d(c)$ except that she is not allowed to query $c^*$.
+>
 * Mallory outputs $b'$ and _wins_ if $b'=b$.

 In the private key setting, we achieved CCA security by combining a CPA-secure private key encryption scheme with a message authenticating code (MAC), where to CCA-encrypt a message $m$,